JPKusumi/GreenfieldPQC/README.md

 Console.WriteLine(decrypted);  // "Confidential photos data"
 ```
 **Notes:**
-• Use secure channels for exchanges if possible, but Kyber ensures the shared secret is safe even over insecure ones.
+ï¿½ Use secure channels for exchanges if possible, but Kyber ensures the shared secret is safe even over insecure ones.
-• For files/streams: Replace byte arrays with EncryptStreamAsync/DecryptStreamAsync for large data like photos.
+ï¿½ For files/streams: Replace byte arrays with EncryptStreamAsync/DecryptStreamAsync for large data like photos.
-• Verify equality of shared secrets with CryptographicOperations.FixedTimeEquals in tests.
+ï¿½ Verify equality of shared secrets with CryptographicOperations.FixedTimeEquals in tests.
-• Rotate nonces/keys per session; include timestamps in data for replay protection.
+ï¿½ Rotate nonces/keys per session; include timestamps in data for replay protection.
-• Error handling: Wrap in try-catch for exceptions like invalid tags.
+ï¿½ Error handling: Wrap in try-catch for exceptions like invalid tags.

 ### Another Usage Example: Stream Encryption
 ```csharp